lukasmartinelli/osm-noise-pollution/README.md

 # osm-noise-pollution

 Approximate global noise pollution with OSM data and very simple noise model.
 Using global street, landuse and building data from [OpenStreetMap](https://openstreetmap.org) we can approximate where noise pollution might happen.
 We use a very simple noise model inspired by [noise pollution concept of Cities Skylines](http://www.skylineswiki.com/Pollution#Noise_pollution).

 In the model we add a buffer to **noisy objects**.
 This is the area that is probably affected by noise.
 Very noisy objects get a high buffer and less noisy objects a smaller buffer.

 In order for this to work we make several assumptions:

 1. Highways, trunks, primary and secondary roads are noisy.
-Normal street or service roads don't emit
+Normal street or service roads are not
 2. Retail and industrial zones always have a noisy base limit
 3. All shops and food places (especially restaurants) are noisy
 4. Most party and event buildings are noisy (except some shady places)